● Honest comparison

 - How do their fee structures compare on a $100K campaign?

 - TapKat: 10% of gross = $10,000 to the platform, plus ~3% Stripe = $3,000, leaving roughly $87,000 net to the charity.
-Daily Deed: 8% platform fee plus payment processing.
-The math is similar; the differentiator is what's bundled.
-Daily Deed includes prize sourcing in the platform fee — TapKat does not, so the charity carries any prize procurement cost separately.
+Daily Deed: platform fee varies per campaign, paid out alongside payment processing.
+On both platforms the charity supplies its own prize; the differentiator is what's bundled.
+State registrations and bonding, where required, remain the charity's responsibility on both platforms; Daily Deed includes official rules templates and AMOE tooling in the platform fee.

 - Which platform's donors are more likely to convert?